Measurements of Dihadron Correlations Relative to the Event Plane in Au+Au Collisions at $\sqrt{s_{_{\rm NN}}}=200$ GeV: Results and Discussion

 Figure~\ref{fig:highpt} shows the in-plane and out-of-plane correlation results for two trigger $\ptt$ ranges and two associated particle $\pta$ ranges for the 20-60\% Au+Au collisions.
 The histograms show the systematic uncertainties due to flow subtraction; those due to \zyam\ background normalization are shown as boxes in the legends.
-A difference is observed between in-plane and out-of-plane dihadron correlations for both trigger $\ptt$ ranges and both associated particle $\pta$ bins.
-The near-side correlated yield is larger for in-plane than out-of-plane triggers.
-As will be discussed in Sections~\ref{sec:results:near} and~\ref{sec:results:connection}, the difference is due to the larger ridge contribution in-plane than out-of-plane, and the jet-like contributions are similar between in-plane and out-of-plane.
-A more significant difference is observed on the away side between in-plane and out-of-plane correlations.
-For in-plane trigger particles, the away-side correlations peak at $\dphi=\pi$.
+With admittedly large systematic uncertainties, a difference seems evident between in-plane and out-of-plane dihadron correlations for both trigger $\ptt$ ranges and both associated particle $\pta$ bins.
+The near-side correlated yield appears larger for in-plane than out-of-plane triggers.
+As will be discussed in Sections~\ref{sec:results:near} and~\ref{sec:results:connection}, the difference is due to the larger ridge contribution in-plane than out-of-plane, and the jet-like contributions are similar for in-plane and out-of-plane.
+A more significant difference appears on the away side between in-plane and out-of-plane correlations.
+For in-plane trigger particles, the away-side correlations appear to peak at $\dphi=\pi$.
 For out-of-plane trigger particles, the away-side correlations are double-peaked.
 The double-peak structure is stronger for the lower trigger particle $\ptt$ range.
 The away-side structure is studied in more detail in Sec.~\ref{sec:results:away} below.